nosleepfor/CastCore/README.md

 Maybe if i'll not be lazy dumbass i'll rewrite it in the future.
 Maybe sometime i will use it for my own GDPS.

+# my laptop is dead and so repository:(

 ## TODO
 ----
 - [x] Put routes in different files